HyberionBrew/f110_ope_benchmark/README.md

 Results + Intermediate models are placed into 'fqe_runs_\[param-string\]'.

-Per agent estimation results are made available in a folder called 'results' at the bottom of the respective agents folder hierarchy.
+Per agent estimation, results are made available in a folder called 'results' at the bottom of the respective agent's folder hierarchy.
 As these are per-agent results we still need to aggregate them, such that we have per-seed results.
-To do so modify and run:
+To do so run:

 ```
 bash fqe_plot.bash
 ```

-for each reward you are interested in.

 ## Doubly Robust